What is the w2 form 2025?

 The W-2 form is a standardized income and tax statement that U.S. employers must complete and submit to the Internal Revenue Service (IRS) every year.
 It's an official document summarizing your employees’ annual earnings and the amount of tax you withheld in the previous year.

-What is the Purpose of the W-2?
+What is the purpose of the w2 form 2025?

 The W-2 serves as a vital link in the U.S. income tax regulatory system, with each entity using the official document for a variety of purposes.